naveenarun/Zoom-OWO-Mod-Mac-/README.md

 # owoize your Zoom Client

-Ever looked at your `zoom.us` app and thought, "man, this could really use some owo"?
+Ever looked at your Zoom app and thought, "man, this could really use some owo"?
 If so, you've come to the right place!

 ![screenshot](https://github.com/naveenarun/Zoom-OWO-Mod-Mac-/blob/master/screenshot.png)